lightninglabs/pool/README.md

 #### Depositing To An Account

-We can add more funds to an account using the `llm accounts deposit` command.
+We can add more funds to an account using the `pool accounts deposit` command.
 Under the hood, we can actually batch _other_ transactions with account modifications (make other payments, etc), but for now we expose only the basic functionality over the CLI.